-Rosendale police officers should continue receiving training on diversity, implicit bias, language, and cultural competency.
-Even though Rosendale has a small percentage of communities with a variety of racial and ethnic backgrounds and cultures, it is essential for officers to be able to communicate effectively with and understand the cultural norms of these different groups.
+Rosendale Police officers should continue receiving training on diversity, implicit bias, language, and cultural competency.
+Even though Rosendale has a small percentage of communities with a variety of racial and ethnic backgrounds and cultures, officers need to be able to communicate effectively with and understand the cultural norms of these different groups.

-4. Visibility and of collaboration
+4. Visibility and Collaboration

-It is essential for the police to be visible in their communities and know their residents.
-Many people do not interact with the police outside of enforcement contexts.
-This can result in people developing negative associations with the police - for example, if the only contact they have ever had with police consisted of receiving a traffic citation or calling the police to report being the victim of a crime.
-Finding opportunities to interact with community members in a non-enforcement context reduces bias on the part of community members and police officers.
+It is essential for the Police to be visible in their communities and know their residents.
+Many people do not interact with the law outside of enforcement contexts.
+This can result in people developing negative associations with the Police - for example, if the only contact they have ever had with Police consisted of receiving a traffic citation or calling the Police to report being the victim of a crime.
+Finding opportunities to interact with community members in a non-enforcement context reduces bias on the part of community members and Police officers.
 Getting to know community residents helps both groups to break down personal barriers and overcome stereotypes and allows officers to learn which residents of a neighborhood are law-abiding and which ones are not.

-An enhanced community engagement program will build understanding and trust between citizens and police by establishing communication platforms, engagement, and collaboration through various civic platforms.
+An enhanced community engagement program will build understanding and trust between citizens and Police by establishing communication platforms, engagement, and collaboration through various civic platforms.
 Here are a few thoughts:

-1. Community walks.
+- 1. Community walks.
 Once a month, the chief/officer takes to the streets within a specified neighborhood and goes door to door to meet with residents.
-Also joining is (one-or-two) representatives from the town board, town, commission, or local clergy, all in attendance to get an accurate depiction of how things look from the ground and join in the RPD's community outreach initiative.

-2. The Rosendale Police Commission should add representatives (maybe as community members) of neighborhoods, districts, businesses, churches, community agencies, and youth groups.
-These community members are responsible for developing, overseeing, and assisting with implementing effective strategies to reduce crime and disorder, change perceptions and facilitate positive engagement and increased trust between Rosendale PD and the neighborhoods they serve by implementing community-police relations groups to provide venues for the community to have the ability to speak, be heard, and have their perspective considered.
-They should continually re-evaluate the effectiveness, services, and professionalism of police officers' performance in the Rosendale community.

-3. The Rosendale Police Commission liaison member should work in neighborhoods throughout the town to develop ongoing relationships of trust with the community; assist with neighborhood meetings and watch groups, and coordinate info between the RPD, code enforcement, and Town board, businesses, and the residents.
+Also joining is (one-or-two) representatives from the town board, town, commission, or local clergy, all in attendance to get an accurate depiction of how things look from the ground and join in the RPD's community outreach initiative. - 2.
+The Rosendale Police Commission should add community liaisons of neighborhoods, districts, businesses, churches, community agencies, and youth groups.
+These community members are responsible for developing, overseeing, and assisting with implementing effective strategies to reduce crime and disorder, change perceptions and facilitate positive engagement and increased trust between Rosendale PD and the neighborhoods they serve by implementing community-Police relations groups to provide venues for the community to have the ability to speak, be heard, and have their perspective considered.
+They should continually re-evaluate the effectiveness, services, and professionalism of Police officers' performance in the Rosendale community. - The Rosendale Police Commission liaison member should work in neighborhoods throughout the town to develop ongoing relationships of trust with the community, assist with neighborhood meetings and watch groups, and coordinate info between the RPD, Code Enforcement, The Town Board, businesses, and the residents.

-4. Community service.
-All Rosendale police officers should be encouraged to perform at least eight hours of community service activities per year.
+3. Community service.
+All Rosendale Police officers should be encouraged to perform community service activities each year.
 They are encouraged to choose activities that match their skills and interests, such as conducting CPR training, mentoring at-risk teens, answering questions at classes for recent immigrants, serving food at a church's community dinner, or holding 'Coffee with an Officer' open hours, where residents are free to speak their minds with officers.